 - Are safety conscious

-The lowdown on a career in Machining or Tool and Die Making
+The lowdown on a career in machining

 Working in a field that uses CNC machines will put you at the cutting edge of technology.
 In this trade, you’ll be using digital and mechanized tools in every step of machining.
 Developing your skills and working as part of a team are what it’s all about in this industry.
-As a CNC operator, you’ll be working with every employee in the company – from your co-workers on the shop floor to the management team upstairs.
+As a CNC machinist, you’ll be working with every employee in the company, from your co-workers on the shop floor to the management team upstairs.